CyberCRI/RedMetrics/README.md

  - Make sure you have a Java 8 SDK installed
  - Install postgresql
  - create a postgresql role
- - create a database named "redmetrics"
+ - create a database
- - run "CREATE EXTENSION ltree;" as a superuser
+ - run "CREATE EXTENSION ltree;" as a superuser on the database OR psql yourdb < ltree.sql
-   OR
-   psql yourdb < ltree.sql

-#####Once you check out the project with Git, you will need to create the following file :

-    /src/main/java/org/cri/redmetrics/db/DbUser.java

-You can copy the content of DbUserExample.java file in the same package.
-Then just fill in the username and password of the postgresql role you created previously.

 Getting started...
 --------------